-The size of the prostate is a determinant on the effectiveness of Tamsulosin.
+The size of the prostate is a determinant of the effectiveness of Tamsulosin.
 The drug is notably less effective when the prostate is larger.

 Finally, it should be noted that a clear majority of the research around this drug remains unpublished.
 Therefore it is likely that available evidence overestimates its overall effectiveness.

-A 2008 study found that prostate size did not change, and PSA levels increased by 12.1% over two years of Tamsulosin use.
-Prostate cancer was reported in 26 men that were receiving tamsulosin.
-This is not surprising, as research indicating that in the long term, having BPH may increase prostate cancer risk.
+- A 2008 study found that prostate size did not change, and PSA levels increased by 12.1% over two years of Tamsulosin use.

-It has also been identified as a potential carcinogen, as well as linked to macular degeneration in the form of Floppy Iris Syndrome.
+- It has also been identified as a potential carcinogen, but the studies so far do not have the proper methodology and they do not provide reliable evidence.
+Another side effect is macular degeneration in the form of Floppy Iris Syndrome.

-Through the inhibition of the alpha 1A-adrenergic receptor, Silodosin can relax the smooth muscles in and around the prostate gland.
-By relieving the tension, lessening pressure and reducing urethral resistance, the symptoms of BPH are relieved.
+By relieving the tension, decreasing pressure and reducing urethral resistance, the symptoms of BPH are relieved.
 This improves dysuria (difficult urination) associated with benign prostatic hyperplasia.